-- you are 65 years old or older at the time you make a downsizer contribution (there is no maximum age limit)
+- You're 55 years old or older at the time you make a downsizer contribution (there is no maximum age limit)

-- the proceeds (capital gain or loss) from the sale of the home are either exempt or partially exempt from capital gains tax (CGT) under the main residence exemption, or would be entitled to such an exemption if the home was a CGT rather than a pre-CGT (acquired before 20 September 1985) asset
+- Proceeds (capital gain or loss) from the sale of the home are either exempt or partially exempt from capital gains tax (CGT) under the main residence exemption.
+Or would be entitled to such an exemption if the home was a CGT rather than a pre-CGT (acquired before 20 September 1985) asset

-- you have provided your super fund with the Downsizer contribution into super form either before or at the time of making your downsizer contribution
+- Have provided your super fund with the Downsizer contribution into super form either before or at the time of making your downsizer contribution

-- you have not previously made a downsizer contribution to your super from the sale of another home.
+- Have not previously made a downsizer contribution to your super from the sale of another home.

-Note: If your home that was sold was only owned by one spouse, the spouse that did not have an ownership interest may also make a downsizer contribution, or have one made on their behalf, provided they meet all of the other requirements.
+Note: If the home sold was only owned by one spouse, the spouse that did not have an ownership interest may also make a downsizer contribution.
+Or the spouse can have one made on their behalf, provided they meet all of the other requirements.

 How to make a downsizer contribution